-The legislative instrument, or determination, applies the Tribunal's 2019 annual review decision of a 2 per cent remuneration increase (rounded as appropriate) to the remuneration of judicial and related office holders from 1 July 2019.
+The legislative instrument, or determination, formalises the Tribunal's review decision to determine no adjustment to remuneration for Judicial and Related Offices from 1 July 2020.

-The determination supersedes the previous Remuneration Tribunal (Judicial and Related Offices - Remuneration and Allowances) Determination 2018 (as amended).
+The determination supersedes the previous Remuneration Tribunal (Judicial and Related Offices - Remuneration and Allowances) Determination 2019 (as amended).

-The changes follow a review of remuneration (and significantly related matters) carried out by the Tribunal consistent with subsection 7(3) of the Remuneration Tribunal Act 1973.
+The decision follows a review of remuneration (and significantly related matters) carried out by the Tribunal consistent with subsection 7(3) of the Remuneration Tribunal Act 1973.